tristanpenman/valijson/README.md

 ## Project Goals ##

 The goal of this project is to support validation of all constraints available in JSON Schema v4, while being competitive with the performance of hand-written JSON validators.

+### JSON References ###

-The library is intended to include support for remote JSON References via a callback interface.
+The library is intended to include support for both local and remote JSON References.
+This feature is currently a work in progress and is subject to change.
+The current implementation attempts to resolve JSON References while parsing a JSON Schema, but this has proven ineffective for several use cases and loses some of the flexibility intended by the JSON Reference and JSON Schema specifications.

+There is a branch of the project that is intended to fix these issues by implementing a two phase schema parser.
+This parser would first build a graph from a JSON document by resolving any references, then load a JSON Schema model by traversing that graph.
+This will hopefully be complete in the near future.

 ## Usage ##